frotms/PaddleOCR2Pytorch/README_en.md

 ## TODO

+- [ ] PP-OCRv2.
+The inference speed of PP-OCRv2 is 220% higher than that of PP-OCR server in CPU device.
+The F-score of PP-OCRv2 is 7% higher than that of PP-OCR mobile.
 - [ ] a new structured documents analysis toolkit, i.e., [PP-Structure](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.2/ppstructure/README.md), support layout analysis and table recognition (One-key to export chart images to Excel files).

 ## Notice